jundalisay/sp/content/en/research/indian/gospel/chapter-16c.md

 directly and immediately in his inner Consciousness.
 Last is the stage of the supremely perfect, like Chaitanya.
 Such a devotee establishes a definite relationship with God, looking on Him as his Son or Beloved."
-380M., Rākhāl, Jogin, Lātu, and the other devotees were entranced by these words of divine realization.
+380M., Rakhal, Jogin, Lātu, and the other devotees were entranced by these words of divine realization.
 Mr. Mukherji and his friend were taking leave of the Master.
 After saluting him, they stood up.
 The Master also stood up to show them courtesy.